Gila River: History

-A band of Pima (autonym "Akimel O'odham", river people), the Keli Akimel O'odham (Gila River People), have lived on the banks of the Gila River since before the arrival of Spanish explorers.
-Popular theory says that the word "Gila" was derived from a Spanish contraction of Hah-quah-sa-eel, a Yuma word meaning "running water which is salty".
+A band of Akimel O'odham (Pima), the Keli Akimel O'odham (Gila River People), have lived on the banks of the Gila River since before the arrival of Spanish explorers.
+Popular theory says that the word "Gila" was derived from a Spanish contraction of Hah-quah-sa-eel, a Quechan word meaning "running water which is salty".
 Their traditional way of life (himdagĭ, sometimes rendered in English as Him-dak) was and is centered at the river, which is considered holy.
 Traditionally, sand from the banks of the river is used as an exfoliant when bathing (often in rainstorms, especially during the monsoon).

 Indigenous peoples such as the Hohokam were responsible for creating large, complex civilizations along the Middle Gila River and Salt River between 600 and 1450 AD.
 These native civilizations depended largely on irrigated agriculture, for which they constructed over 200 mi of canals.
 The upper Gila was inhabited by the Mogollon culture over most of the same time period, in settlements like those at Gila Cliff Dwellings National Monument in the later period.

 The first European to see the Gila River was possibly Spanish explorer and missionary Juan de la Asunción.
 Asunción reached the Gila in 1538 after traveling northwards along one of its tributaries, either the San Pedro or Santa Cruz.
 In 1540, Hernando de Alarcón sailed up the Colorado and Gila Rivers; maps drawn by his expedition show the river as the Miraflores or Brazos de la Miraflores.

 During the Mexican–American War, General Stephen Watts Kearny marched 100 cavalrymen from the 1st U.S. Dragoons along the Gila River in November 1846.
 This detachment was guided by Kit Carson.
 The Mormon Battalion followed Kearny's troops, building a wagon trail roughly following the river from December 1846 to January 1847.